5 Soil Formation Factors: How Rocks Weather into Dirt

 As plants die, small organisms break down and decay material into organic matter.
 During this process, bacteria and plants produce a type of acid.
 This acid is a big contributor to the breakdown of soil particles.

 Next, soil with organic material is most important for humans because it supports plant biomass and agricultural crops.
-This is the topsoil which takes hundreds of thousands of years to form.
+This is the topsoil that takes hundreds of thousands of years to form.

-Soils are derived from its parent material.
-For example, feldspars go through a chemical process which convert it into clay.
+Soils are derived from their parent material.
+For example, feldspars go through a chemical process that converts them into clay.
 But if you have granite with feldspar, it could develop into clay and sand.

 As mentioned above, soils can develop from bedrock in one place.
 But they can also be transported.
 For example, glaciers, water, and wind can move and erode material.